hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 - We first feed the data as the float16 or bloat16 type, then the input of the model has the low type (float16 and bfloat16).
-- All of the calculations in the model are computed with the lower-precision operations
+- All of the calculations in the model are computed with the lower-precision operations.
 - Convert the output of the model into float32 to do optimization tasks.
 - Update weights, convert them into lower-precision, and continue the next round of training.